Children and young people at St Alfege Church

 On the second Thursday of the month, we hold a family service from 4pm to 4.30pm.
 Children at our church school come up with the theme and lead our worship by preparing songs, prayers, poems and readings.
-The service is usually taken by the Vicar, Revd Chris Moody.
+The service is usually taken by the Vicar.
 All families are welcome to join us.

 Growing in faith

 Roughly twice a year, we run an early Admission to Communion class.
 Here children aged 8 and over can learn all about Holy Communion in preparation to join the regular congregation in taking communion each week.
 For young people over the age of 12 and adults, we also run classes (again about twice a year) to prepare for confirmation.

 St Alfege Church works to provide a safe environment for the whole church family, especially children and adults at risk.
 Our Children’s church leaders have been DBS checked; we aim to arrange yearly Safeguarding and Working with Challenging Behaviour training.
 Full information about our safeguarding policy can be found here.